toricodesthings/Spotify-Additional-Stats/README.md

 ## Introduction

-**Spotify Additional Stats** is a Node.js API backend designed to retrieve two publicly available Spotify statistics not directly accessible via the official Spotify Web API:
+This is a Node.js API backend designed to retrieve two publicly available Spotify statistics not directly accessible via the official Spotify Web API:

-- ✅ **Monthly Listeners** (per artist)
+- ✅ **Monthly Listeners**
-- ✅ **Track Playcounts** (individual track statistics)
+- ✅ **Track Playcounts**

 Originally written in Python, this translated Node.js version utilizes Playwright to scrape public data directly from Spotify's public web interface (Monthly Listeners and Playcount)